MikiLoz92/pyqx/README.md

 ![alt tag](https://raw.github.com/MikiLoz92/pyqx/master/images/screenshots/mainwindow.png)

-**pyqx** is made specially assuming that you will use a tablet to draw.
-Fear not if you are not using one, for the shortcuts and controls are well designed to be confortable with a mouse, as well.
-You will only need to have one hand on the keyboard at every moment and you won't have to move your fingers around every time you want to change the tool.
+**pyqx** is made assuming that you will use a graphics tablet to draw.
+Fear not if you don't have one, for the shortcuts and controls are well designed to be confortable while using the mouse too.
+You will only need to have one hand on the keyboard at every moment but you won't have to move your fingers around every time you want to change the tool.
 We've already thinked about that.